ErpNetDocs/tech/advanced/concepts/master-detail-attributes.md

 ## Concepts and rules

-To make sure the main principle described above is followed, requirements and rules are applied to each set of Master/Detail fields.
+To make sure the main principles are followed, requirements and rules apply to each set of Master/Detail fields.
 ### Concepts

 - In order to allow different lines to contain different stores and at the same time follow the main principle, you need to make sure that the *Store* field in the document header contains **empty** (NULL) values.